jmichault/jekyll-plurlingva-dok/en/index.md

  * all possibilities of jekyll.

+ * can be used to create a blog.

  * Scripts allow you to automatically translate the pages to all languages ​​of the site.